 The City of Rogers will continue to make housing rehabilition a priority in their future Annual Action Plans.
-The City would like to see a more realistic timeline for completing applications in the year they were received; however we don't always receive the application in time to process, inspect, bid and complete construction within the funding year.
+The City would like to see a more realistic timeline for completing applications in the year they were received; however we don't always receive the application in time to process, inspect, bid and complete construction within the funding year nor do we have all the funds available to do all the work requested.
 Another impact is when we receive the funding.
-In Program Year 2017 we did not receive our funding until October 31, 2017.
+In Program Year 2018 we did not receive our funding until the end of September.